This blogpost accompanies a YouTube (thumbnail below), which is still under development.

 Planning: A Key Test for AGI

 One of the great AGI focal efforts right now is on getting AI systems to do planning.
-The current status, as reported in recent article in The New Yorker, is that they can do some planning well, and in other cases, they fall apart.
+The status as of early spring, 2024, as reported in recent article by Cal Newport in The New Yorker (also reprinted in his blog at CalNewport.com), is that GPT-4 can do some planning well, and in other cases, it falls apart.

-More recently, a study by Apple researchers shows deficiencies in the planning capabilities of three leading LLMs, including OpenAI’s Strawberry o1.
+More recently, a recent (Oct.
+15, 2024) study by Apple researchers shows deficiencies in the planning capabilities of three leading LLMs, including OpenAI’s Strawberry-based o1.
 They note: “We hypothesize that this decline is due to the fact that current LLMs are not capable of genuine logical reasoning; instead, they attempt to replicate the reasoning steps observed in their training data.
 When we add a single clause that appears relevant to the question, we observe significant performance drops (up to 65%) across all state-of-the-art models, even though the added clause does not contribute to the reasoning chain needed to reach the final answer.”

 Google’s DeepMind: LLMs + Deep Reinforcement Learning